How To Choose The Best Dog Toothpaste

 Lastly, if you have a nonchalant dog who doesn’t care what you put in their mouth, going for a homemade toothpaste is a viable option.
 Sometimes, it can be cheaper and work better than toothpaste on the market.
 Flavoring it can be hard, so don’t expect it to taste like something your dog may like.

 Some dogs simply will not let you touch their mouths with anything.
 This is a common issue.
-For that reason, getting chewable toothpaste is a good last resort.
+For that reason, getting chewable toothpaste or dental chew toy is a good last resort.

 If you want to be able to choose the correct toothpaste for your dog, knowing what it is made of is a good idea.
 Different types of toothpaste for dogs have different ingredients.
 There is a reason for this so we will discuss that as well.